Museum Quest

 Event Schedule:

-• Understand the main ideas of conversations on a wide range of topics
+• Understand the main ideas of group conversations on a variety of topics

 Questions about your child’s French level?
 Email us at admissions@efba.us before registering.